arp242/arp242.net/_posts/rimworld-mod-linux.md

     FleckParallelizationInfo.cs  ResearchUtility.cs

 You only need to do this once.
-Note that the `DOTNET_ROOT` is a runtime dependencies of `ilspycmd`, so don't remove it unless you're sure you don't need to run it again.
+Note that the `DOTNET_ROOT` is a runtime dependency of `ilspycmd`, so don't remove it unless you're sure you don't need to run it again.

 The decompiled source doesn't have any comments, and some variables seem changed